cosmos/relayer/README.md

 - relaying from streaming events
 - sending an UpgradePlan proposal for an IBC breaking upgrade
 - upgrading clients after a counter-party chain has performed an upgrade for IBC breaking changes
+- fetching canonical chain and path metadata from the GitHub repo to quickly bootstrap a relayer instance

 The relayer currently cannot: